FENGGENYU/proj_style/README.md

 ### Usage 1: style localization

-Style localization presented in our paper are released, these shapes are mainly selected from datasets of [Hu et al 2017] and our data sets.
+Style localization presented in figures of our paper are released, these shapes are mainly selected from datasets of [Hu et al 2017] and our data sets.

 **Step 1.
 Data setup :**